Wake Forest Baptist plays key clinical trial role with Moderna COVID-19 vaccine

 Participants get two vaccine or placebo shots about a month apart.
 They are asked to keep an electronic diary documenting any potential COVID-19 symptoms.

-The main focus of the study is evaluating participants for the effectiveness of the vaccine starting two weeks following their second dose.

-Monday's announcement was prompted by the first interim analysis that was based on 95 cases, of which 90 cases of COVID-19 were observed in the placebo group vs. five cases observed in the mRNA-1273 group.

-Those cases included 15 older adults (ages 65 and up) and 20 participants identifying as being from diverse communities (including 12 Hispanic or LatinX, four Black or African Americans, three Asian Americans and one multiracial).
+Those cases included 15 older adults (ages 65 and up) and 20 participants identifying as being from diverse communities (including 12 Hispanic, four Black or African Americans, three Asian Americans and one multiracial).

 The main side effects were fatigue, muscle aches and injection-site pain after the vaccine's second dose.